Pupil Premium at HCJS in 2019/20

 Some Pupil Premium money is used to train support staff so that they thoroughly understand their role in helping to improve achievement.

-Pupil Premium money is also used to ensure students have full access to a broad range of educational experiences such as residential courses, music tuition and swimming lessons.
+Pupil Premium money is also used to ensure students have full access to a broad range of educational experiences , for example: residential courses or music tuition.

 Governors have attended training about the Pupil Premium and are therefore able to challenge the school effectively.
 Feedback is routinely reported to governors at meetings.
 A named governor is fully involved in monitoring and evaluating the impact of Pupil Premium spending.